Order spectra in topological dynamical systems: Refinement of Conley decomposition and prolongational hierarchy

+For a compact system $(X,f)$, the EOS $\Omega$ witnesses the chain recurrent part of the system, in the sense that, if $\Omega(x,y)\neq\varnothing\neq\Omega(y,x)$, then $x,y$ lie in the same chain component.
+Let us see how this basic fact can be refined.

-If $K$ is a chain component, the spectra observed inside $K$ are intrinsic, as we prove in the following result, to the subsystem $(K,f|_K)$, independent of the ambient system, and provide a canonical decoration of each Conley component.
+First of all, if $K$ is a chain component, the spectra observed inside $K$ are intrinsic, as we prove in the following result, to the subsystem $(K,f|_K)$, independent of the ambient system, and provide a canonical decoration of each Conley component.

 \begin{thm} Let $(X,f)$ be a compact dynamical systems, let $K\subseteq X$ be a chain component and consider the dynamical system $(K,f|_{K})$.
 Then,

 \end{thm} \begin{proof} Trivially, for every $(x,y)\in K^2$, we have $\Omega_{f_{|K}}(x,y)\subseteq\Omega_f(x,y)$, because any $\varepsilon$-chain from $x$ to $y$ within $K$ is an $\varepsilon$-chain in the dynamical system $(X,f)$, too.